DCAN-Labs/hbcd-docs-internal/docs/workflows/qc.md

 <span style="display: inline-block; background-color: #f0f8ff; color: #333; border-radius: 12px; padding: 1px 5px; font-size: 0.9em; border: 1px solid #d0e7ff;"><i class="fas fa-users" style="margin-right: 6px; color: blue;"></i><a href="../../orgcharts/#lasso">Lasso</a>
 </span>
 </p>
-<p>The EEG Workgroup performs a final review of the data to be included in the release via the Lasso Pre-Release System and provides official sign off that the data is ready for release.
+<p>The EEG Workgroup performs a final review of the data to be included in the release via the <a href="hbcd-hdcc-qc.lassoinformatics.com">Lasso Pre-Release System</a> and provides official sign off that the data is ready for release.
 Known issues are documented as needed on the HBCD Data Release Docs site.</p>
 </div>

 ## Post-Release QC